GodSETUP/ASPX-Gh0st-Executor/README.md

 <img src="https://images2.imgbox.com/ff/af/bifxJZUQ_o.png">

-ASPX Gh0st Executor is a powerful web-based tool that allows administrators to execute system commands, read and delete files, and navigate directories through an ASPX interface.
+ASPX Gh0st Executor is a powerful web shell to execute system commands, read and delete files, and navigate directories through an ASPX interface.
 This tool is secured with password authentication.

 ## 🚀 Features